raycast/ripgrep/FAQ.md

 adds undue stress to said volunteers.
 Therefore, releases are made on a best effort basis and no dates **will ever be given**.

-One exception to this is high impact bugs.
+An exception to this _can be_ high impact bugs.
 If a ripgrep release contains a significant regression, then there will generally be a strong push to get a patch release out with a fix.
+However, no promises are made.

 <h3 name="manpage">